Hours without food or water in Kabul airport 'hell'

 The man, who cannot be named for security reasons, said the heat was becoming unbearable for them, with temperatures reaching 40C.

 "[My daughter] is just four months old.
 She's just four months old," he said.
 "She is screaming, crying, she is very uncomfortable.
-And what to say?"
+And what to say?

 "Some of my friends have already faced many issues, like they have already got warnings from Taliban.
 Some people came [to the] door for us, and they asked about us.